University of Tennessee system: University of Tennessee Health Science Center (UTHSC)

 The University of Tennessee Health Science Center (UTHSC) has its main campus in Memphis.
-UTHSC offers a wide variety of degree programs among its six colleges: Allied Health Sciences, Dentistry, Graduate Health Sciences, Medicine, Nursing, and Pharmacy.
-UTHSC also has colleges of Medicine and Pharmacy, in addition to an Allied Health Sciences unit in Knoxville, as well as a College of Medicine campus in Chattanooga.
-In addition, UTHSC has more than 100 clinical and educational sites statewide.
+UTHSC offers a wide variety of degree programs among its six colleges: Dentistry, Graduate Health Sciences, Health Professions, Medicine, Nursing, and Pharmacy.
+In addition to Memphis, the College of Medicine also has campuses in Chattanooga, Knoxville and Nashville; the College of Pharmacy has campuses in Knoxville and Nashville; and the College of Health Professions has a unit in Knoxville.
+UTHSC has more than 100 additional clinical and educational sites statewide.

-University of Tennessee Space Institute (UT Space Institute)
+University of Tennessee Space Institute (UTSI)

 The University of Tennessee Space Institute is located in Tullahoma adjacent to Arnold Air Force Base, long a center of research for the United States Air Force.
 The Institute awards master's and doctoral degrees in conjunction with UT Knoxville.

 Other units

 The University of Tennessee system has several other units that provide service to the state of Tennessee and to the nation.